vk-cs/docs-public/docs/en/storage/s3/connect/s3-file-managers/s3-file-managers.md

 ## Disk-O:

 Disk-O: - a program that allows you to work with clouds in one place - on your computer.
 At the same time, files do not take up space on the device, because they are stored only in the clouds.
-The program works with Object Storage, as well as platforms such as: Cloud Mail.ru, Yandex.Disk, Google Drive, Dropbox and other storages.
+The program works with VK Object Storage, as well as platforms such as: Cloud Mail.ru, Yandex.Disk, Google Drive, Dropbox and other storages.

 The program should be installed using the standard user interface of the operating system, as well as the installation file from the [official website](https://disk-o.cloud/ru) .

 **Connection**

-To connect, add the Object Storage service, then enter the account and bucket data:
+To connect, add the VK Object Storage service, then enter the account and bucket data:

 ![](./assets/1598241269853-1598241269853.png)![](./assets/1598241303899-1598241303899.png)![](./assets/1598241345195-1598241345195.png)

 Where:

-- Storage: predefined storage class of the Object Storage service - Cold data or Hot data
+- Storage: predefined storage class of the VK Object Storage service - Cold data or Hot data
 - Bucket: the name of the existing bucket
-- Access Key: Key identifier obtained when creating an Object Storage account
+- Access Key: Key identifier obtained when creating an VK Object Storage account
-- Secret Key: the secret key obtained when creating an Object Storage account
+- Secret Key: the secret key obtained when creating an VK Object Storage account

 As a result, the bucket will be mounted as an additional disk in the operating system and will not use local space.